nyannmaru/npex/.github/README.md

 ## Overview of this package
 *npex-mode* is the minor-mode of *emacs*.
+Its functionality is given by overriding the command associated with <kbd>Space</kbd>(I presumed that the command overrode is *self-insert-command*).
+Everytime you press the <kbd>Space</kbd> the word you wrote before the cursor is checked

+**IF** (an expansion is associated by `npex-abbrev-definition`)

+* The word would be expnaded

+**ELSE**

+* Natural self-insertion-command invoked

-Its functionality is made by associating basically 5 files with the currently editing file(in which npex-mode is on).
+Associated **Npex-Abbrev-Definitions** are described in the (basically) 5 files which are associated with the current editing buffer(in which npex-mode is on).
-These files are assigned and loaded(if there exists) when the mode is enabled.
+These files are automatically assigned and loaded(if there exists) when the mode is enabled.
-Each files are supposed to define *abbrev-definition*s in it.

 -------------------------------------------------------------